sarnowski/openbsd-cloud-images/README.md

 ![OpenBSD Cloud Images Status](https://github.com/sarnowski/openbsd-cloud-images/workflows/Cloud-Images/badge.svg?branch=main)

 This repository contains a build system to create OpenBSD cloud images on Linux machines.
+The purpose of this approach is to build either generic OpenBSD VM images or Golden Images for your cloud deployment in your devops pipeline.

 Most automated build systems provide great support for Linux but mostly not for OpenBSD.
-Until this changes, the build framework will focus on Linux to allow everyone to automatically build OpenBSD images for their servers.
+Until this changes, this build framework will focus on Linux to allow everyone to automatically build OpenBSD images for their servers.

+OpenBSD officially only supports installation via the provided installation media.
+This framework uses a qemu-based VM approach for the installation process to adhere to that guideline and to minimize surprises.

-The following providers are supported:
+The following VM providers are supported out-of-the-box:

   * azure
   * qemu / kvm